cloudwego/monolake/docs/monolake.md

-# Monolake, a proxy framework base on Rust and Iouring
+# Monolake, a proxy framework base on Rust and io_uring

 Earlier 2023, Cloudflare released a blog to introduce their Oxy, a Rust-based modern proxy framework.
-We have the similar requirements at Volcano Engine (a public cloud from Bytedance Inc.), so we start Monolake project, a layer 4/7 proxy framework base on Rust and Iouring.
+We have the similar requirements at Volcano Engine (a public cloud from Bytedance Inc.), so we start Monolake project, a layer 4/7 proxy framework base on Rust and io_uring.

 ## Architecture of Monolake

 There are 3 major categories in monolake, the runtime & transport, the tls and the http.
-Monolake currently supoprt Iouring and epoll runtime which are benefit from monoio(a thread-per-core rust runtime).
+Monolake currently supoprt io_uring and epoll runtime which are benefit from monoio(a thread-per-core rust runtime).
 The layer 4 proxy is implemented in monolake.
 The tls category currently support both rustls and native-tls, user can switch between these two solutions in case there is critical security defect in one of them.
 For the http category, monolake support http/1.1 and h2, we are currently working on the thrift protocol support, the grpc and h3 protocol support is planned.

 ```plain
 +-----------+     +-----------+  +-----------+     +-----------+ +------------+ +-----------+